 Monitoring your little one’s breathing rates can feel like a full-time job, especially with everything else you have to do as a parent.
 However, the right baby monitor can provide some comfort allowing you to rest easier.

 Enter the Nanit Pro Camera, a sensor-free breathing motion monitoring device that works like a baby monitor, but with the benefit of Breathing Wear.
-When paired with our Breathing Wear, the camera continuously monitors your baby’s breathing motion, providing real-time respiratory alerts through the app while keeping you updated on their sleep patterns.
+When paired with our Breathing Wear, the camera continuously monitors your baby’s breathing motion, providing notifications through the app while also keeping you updated on their sleep patterns.

 No matter where you’re at in your parenting journey, give yourself the gift of peace of mind with Nanit.